There’s a reason the postpartum period is known as the fourth trimester.

-Thankfully, once baby is born, you can be reunited with many foods you had to give up during pregnancy—hello, lunch meat and soft cheese!
+Thankfully, once baby is born, you can be reunited with many foods you had to give up during pregnancy—hello, lunch meat, soft cheese, and sushi! 🍣

 However, there are a few that you should still stay away from for now:

-Real talk—while you may be itching to get down to your pre-pregnancy weight, the goal here should be nourishment above all else.
+Real talk—while you may be itching to get down to your pre-pregnancy weight, the goal here with your postpartum diet plan should be nourishment above all else.

 If you want some help with a postpartum diet plan while breastfeeding, head here.